xsjk/Elevator/docs/validation/validation.md

 the model_checking folder.

 ## Full Model
-The full UPPAAL model consisting of 3 parts: the Elevator, the elevator door, and the user.
+The full UPPAAL model consisting of 3 parts: the elevator, the elevator door, and the user.

 ### System model
 #### Elevator